Berg en dal Rest Camp

 Berg en dal has 45 guest cottages capable of sleeping 6.
 Each cottage has 3 bedrooms with 2 beds per room.

-hose wanting to truly treat themselves to great Kruger accommodation need look no further than 1 of the 2 guest houses
+Those wanting to treat themselves to great Kruger accommodation need look no further

 Berg en Dal has been dubbed one of the new generation camps.
 Situatedon the banks of the Matjulu Spruit,the camp is one of few surrounded by beautiful, rocky hillsides.
 Staying true to the natural theme of the park, the camp is set in natural bush although itdoes haveplanted gardens.
 As one of the newer camps in the Kruger, guests are treated to stunning, modern lodgings that still hold that rustic appeal whichcan onlybe found in this wild part of the world.

 Some of the camp basics that you can expectwhen you book your stay at Berg en Dalincludes: